humansconf/humansconf.org/_events/2020-07-virtual-open-space.md

 The event  will be held as a (virtual) Open Space, this means there’s no predefined schedule and thus no speakers.
 Rather, there’s space and time for all participants to fill with whatever is important and relevant to them.

 Registered participants will be able to add sessions to the schedule before the event, and it will be possible to spontaneously propose sessions for the schedule.

-You can view [the preliminary schedule and all sessions that have been proposed so far][event-schedule].

 ## Register